- NAIANT (or NATANT)

 - NAISSANT (or NASCENT)

-- The heraldic term for a charge or figure emerging from the side of a shield, banner of arms or a flag,
+2) In modern heraldry the term often used when a charge or figure is emerging from the side (usually the sinister) of a shield, quarter, banner of arms or flag (see also banner of arms, quarter and sinister).

 Flag of Kalbe upon Milde, Germany (fotw);